-- 7.6.1.1 Complies with federal requirements; - 7.6.1.2 CMS or accrediting standards are comparable to standards established by the STATE and identified in the STATE's Quality Strategy; - 7.6.1.3 MCOs must have received an NCQA accreditation rating of excellent, commendable or accredited. - 7.6.1.4 All Medicare or accrediting reports, findings and results related to the services provided under this Contract are provided to the STATE within thirty (30) days of receipt.
+- 7.6.1.1 Complies with federal requirements; - 7.6.1.2 CMS or accrediting standards are comparable to standards established by the STATE and identified in the STATE's Quality Strategy; - 7.6.1.3 MCOs must have received an NCQA accreditation. - 7.6.1.4 All Medicare or accrediting reports, findings and results related to the services provided under this Contract are provided to the STATE within thirty (30) days of receipt.